lacounty-isab/workshops/regex/readme.md

 * `[brech]at` - matches `bat`, `rat`, `eat`, `cat`, and `hat`
 * `[bc]a[r-t]` - matches `bar`, `car`, `bas`, `cas`, `bat`, and `cat`

-The least example shows how the dash signifies a range of characters.
+The last example shows how the dash signifies a range of characters.
 Common range expressions include `[a-z]` for lower case, `[A-Z]` for upper case, and `[0-9]` for digits.